LibraryCarpentry/lc-open-refine/episodes/04-basic-functions-II.md

 The transformation you type into the 'Expression' box has to be a valid GREL expression.
 The simplest expression is simply the word 'value' by itself - which simply means the value that is currently in the column - that is: make no change.

 GREL functions are written by giving a value of some kind (a text string, a date, a number etc.) to a GREL function.
 Some GREL functions take additional parameters or options which control how the function works.
-GREL supports two syntaxes:
+GREL supports two types of syntax:

 * value.function(options)
 * function(value, options)